Ulcerating cancer wounds

 - the type of cancer

-- the part of the body affected
+- the part of your body that is affected

-Commonly used treatments include radiotherapy, chemotherapy, hormonal therapy and surgery, or a combination of these.
 Your doctor will talk with you about which treatment is best for your situation.

 Radiotherapy treats cancer by using high-energy x-rays to destroy cancer cells, while doing as little harm as possible to normal cells.
 It can help shrink the tumour and may reduce the amount of leakage, discharge or bleeding from the wound.
 Straight after the radiotherapy, you may find your symptoms become worse.
 Your skin in the surrounding area may also become dry and red.
-These side effects are usually temporary, and should begin to improve after a couple of weeks.
+These side effects are usually temporary and should start to improve after a couple of weeks.

 - your specialist cancer nurse